wuelcas/voxa-states-intellisense/README.md

   <img src="images/voxa-logo-full-color.png">
 </p>

-Code completation for your Voxa app.
+Code completion for your Voxa app.

 Currently only supports states autocomplete, will support intents and views in the near future.